 GfK has been continuously surveying consumers about their biggest concerns since April 2020, including now in the 6th wave, in March.
 Concern about the pandemic is still among the top concerns in the second partial lockdown, but has declined further after peaking in April last year.

 People with low incomes are more affected by the pandemic, in that they are more likely than average to have high financial worries (18.6% Top1).
-Women (16%) and young couples without children are also more exposed (16%) than other sections of society.
+Women (16%) and young couples without children are also more exposed (16%) than other parts of society.

 Climate change and environmental protection continue to be a major concern for the Swiss

-The vast majority of Swiss people are at least somewhat concerned about their personal future because of the economic consequences of the corona pandemic.
-They are somewhat more optimistic about their job situation than in recent months, but one-fifth still worry that their job situation will be affected (e.g. in the form of dismissal).
+The vast majority of Swiss are at least somewhat concerned about their personal future because of the economic consequences of the corona pandemic.
+They are somewhat more optimistic about their job situation than in recent months, but one-fifth still worry that their job situation will be affected (e.g., in the form of dismissal).